 Today I treated myself to a mini oven, the Lidl Silverline mini oven and grill.
-It’s been on my list of things to pick up for the last 5-6 months or so, and I’d been keeping an eye out for a mini oven when I spotted these were for sale at Lidl today, so I was up and out the door the moment Lidl opened.
+A mini oven has been on my list of things to buy for the last 5-6 months or so, and I’d been keeping an eye out for a mini oven when I spotted these were for sale at Lidl today, so I was up and out the door the moment Lidl opened.

 I had no idea how large or heavy it was and was walking to collect it, so took my big blue Ikea bag.
 Once I got to Lidl I discovered that the mini oven was really lightweight!
 It was the weight equivalent of buying a large toaster.
 Easy to carry – AND – it fitted perfectly into my Ikea bag.
 No struggling home, no looking a lemon, no wishing I’d never started!